vippsas/vipps-developers/README.md

 callback-mt-4.vipps.no
 ```

-For products that Vipps makes requests please make sure that requests from these servers are allowed through firewalls, etc.
+For API products where Vipps makes requests to your servers, please make sure that these request servers are allowed through firewalls, etc.

-**Note:** Vipps may change the IP addresses that we make requests from.
-To ensure that you are whitelisting the correct IP addresses please use these hostnames, and update your firewall rules if there are DNS changes.
+**Note:** Vipps may change the IP addresses for the request servers.
+To ensure that you are whitelisting the correct IP addresses please use these hostnames and DNS, and automatically update your firewall rules if there are DNS changes.

 # Additional developer resources